 1 teaspoon sea salt or ½ teaspoon of MSG

 1 birds eye chilli (optional)

-Marinate pork belly in 25ml of Son fish sauce and garlic for minimum 1 hour or for ideal results in the fridge overnight.
+2. Marinate pork belly in 20ml of Son fish sauce, ¼ tablespoon anchovy salt and garlic for minimum 1 hour or for ideal results in the fridge overnight.

-Once the meat is soft and tender, serve with freshly steamed rice, blanched seasonal greens, fresh cucumber and tomato.
+6. Serve with freshly steamed rice, pickled baby leeks, fresh cucumber and tomato.